HarrisJT/web-launch-checklist/README.md

 # Web Launch Checklist

-This website displays the most useful and effective tips for Performance, SEO, Security, Accessibility, Content, and Functionality.
+This website displays the most useful and effective tips for Performance, SEO, Security, Accessibility, Content, and Functionality in checklist form.
+The checkboxes and counters persist through localstorage and the whole document can be downloaded in multiple formats.
 I want it to be easy to edit so please fork and suggest changes!

 To start a development environment run these commands: